 (1) In subregulation (2) —

-“client or adviser” means a person who supplies, or receives, legal or financial professional services.
+client or adviser means a person who supplies, or receives, legal or financial professional services.

 (2) A relevant person who, within the previous 12 months, was a client or adviser of a relevant person is a person of a class of persons prescribed for the purposes of section 5.62(1)(ca).